Go Big AND Stay Home: How To Build Your Ultimate Home Gym

 Only rarely do I pay full price for something if I can find it or build it cheaper.
 It's important to have patience.
 A gym is something you can build over time, starting with the essentials.

 Once you establish your space and budget, you can begin to build.
-I recommend starting with the following 5 essential pieces of equipment.
+I recommend starting with the following five essential pieces of equipment.1

 While it's the most important, a barbell is usually easy to find.
-There are two main types of barbell: standard and Olympic.
+There are two main barbell types: standard and Olympic.
 Standard bars are one inch in diameter, with 1-inch holes through the plates.
 They're fair for light applications but aren't suitable for heavy lifting.
 The bars bend easily and usually can't hold more than 200 pounds.